tariq7299/ArabicApp/dynamic-to-to.md

 9. Create Contats us page
     - Add frontend validations using useform
-        -   **Solution 1**: Open bolesa api tables and check the same things to
-            - See dirty fields || isValid and then disable the submit button
-            - Change the look of each input like material error input
-            -
+        - add validation at the frontend to make the input dont accept more than 15 digitds

     - Add the phone input of +232